504523tb/CIEM6302-Advanced-Data-Science-for-Traffic-and-Transportation-Engineering-PrimeVision-G1/README.md

 4. What metrics should be used to evaluate the accuracy of the time-series models?
 5. How can the predictions be validated to ensure they are reliable for real-world application?
 6. How can we optimally integrate our machine learning model into AWS to improve user ease and accessibility?

+Data
+- (Anonymized) parcel volume data with size (width, height, length), weight, destination (country, ZIP), and parcel product (SLA) over time.
+If possible, we will add anonymized shipping parties.
+- Timestamps for previously announced parcels and the time they physically arrived at a facility (Site ID and Site ZIP).
+- Sorting Results at the moment parcels arrive at a physical facility (chute and working shift).